actions/labeler/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository
 1. Configure and install the dependencies: `npm install`
-1. Make sure the tests pass on your machine: `npm run test`
 1. Create a new branch: `git checkout -b my-branch-name`
-1. Make your change, add tests, and make sure the tests still pass
+1. Make your change, add tests, and make sure the tests still pass: `npm run test`
 1. Make sure your code is correctly formatted: `npm run format`
-1. Update `dist/index.js` using `npm run release`.
-This creates a single javascript file that is used as an entry-point for the action
+1. Update `dist/index.js` using `npm run build`.
+This creates a single javascript file that is used as an entrypoint for the action
 1. Push to your fork and [submit a pull request][pr]
 1. Pat yourself on the back and wait for your pull request to be reviewed and merged.